Goodrich Petroleum (GDP) Scheduled to Post Quarterly Earnings on Thursday

-Goodrich Petroleum (NASDAQ:GDP) is scheduled to issue its quarterly earnings data before the market opens on Thursday, November 7th.
+Goodrich Petroleum (NYSEAMERICAN:GDP) will be issuing its quarterly earnings data before the market opens on Thursday, November 7th.
 Analysts expect the company to announce earnings of $0.33 per share for the quarter.
-Parties that are interested in registering for the company’s conference call can do so using this link.
+Parties that wish to listen to the company’s conference call can do so using this link.

-Goodrich Petroleum (NASDAQ:GDP) last announced its quarterly earnings results on Tuesday, August 6th.
-The company reported $0.34 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.25 by $0.09.
+Goodrich Petroleum (NYSEAMERICAN:GDP) last posted its earnings results on Tuesday, August 6th.
+The company reported $0.34 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.25 by $0.09.
 The firm had revenue of $31.88 million during the quarter, compared to analyst estimates of $34.46 million.

 Goodrich Petroleum Corporation, an independent oil and natural gas company, engages in the exploration, development, and production of oil and natural gas.
 It primarily holds interests in the Haynesville Shale Trend in northwest Louisiana and East Texas; Tuscaloosa Marine Shale Trend located in southwest Mississippi and southeast Louisiana; and the Eagle Ford Shale Trend situated in South Texas.